JohanWindahl/Tic-Tac-Toe/README.md

 **Language: Python**

-**Details** Created a Tic-Tac-Toe game with a optimal unbeatable AI.
+**Details** created a Tic-Tac-Toe game with a optimal unbeatable AI.